-In Storyteller new artifacts can also be created with an Excel import.
+In Blueprint new artifacts can also be created with an Excel import.
 It is important to note that you cannot undo an import from Excel.
-Unwanted artifacts would have to be deleted from within Storyteller.
+Unwanted artifacts would have to be deleted from within Blueprint.

 To create new artifacts with an Excel import: